GustaGabe/GustaGabe/README.md

-# 🤘 Hi i'm Gusta:
+# 🤘 Hi i'm Gusta
-"I am a Front-End Developer specializing in ReactJS and NextJS.
+I am a Front-End Developer specializing in ReactJS and NextJS.
 My journey began in mid-2022 when I stumbled upon an advertisement for game development courses.
 Intrigued, I delved into programming and quickly found my passion in the world of Front-End development.

 ## 🌍 Socials: